Bronnen/blog/How is crypto gambling taxed?

 While some may describe investing in crypto as a gamble, that’s not the focus of today’s blog post.
 Today, we’ll be looking at crypto gambling: how it works, what it involves, and how it may be taxable in your region.

-Crypto gambling is exactly what it sounds like: combining the more traditional world of gambling with the use of crypto assets.
-As crypto gambling has grown in popularity, so has the number of ‘crypto casinos’.
-There are online platforms (termed ‘casinos’) that enable users to bet their crypto assets for a chance of winning.
+Crypto gambling is exactly what it sounds like: combining the traditional world of gambling with the use of crypto assets.
+As crypto gambling has grown in popularity, so has the number of crypto casinos — these are typically online platforms that enable users to bet their crypto assets for a chance of winning.

-Typically, these online crypto casinos consist of similar games as a normal casino: slots, poker, lotteries and more.
-In the traditional casino world where you would place a bet with fiat currency, you do the equivalent on these sites by provide funds via your crypto wallet.
+Typically, these online crypto casinos consist of similar games as a normal casino: slots, poker, lotteries, sports betting, and more.

 What to be wary of with crypto gambling